huggingface/dataset-viewer/libs/libcommon/README.md

 Set environment variables to configure the worker loop that processes the queue.

+- `WORKER_LOOP_MAX_DISK_USAGE_PCT`: maximum disk usage of every storage disk in the list (in percentage) to allow a job to start.
+Set to 0 to disable the test.
+Defaults to 90.
 - `WORKER_LOOP_MAX_LOAD_PCT`: maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of CPUs \*100) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 70.
 - `WORKER_LOOP_MAX_MEMORY_PCT`: maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 80.
 - `WORKER_LOOP_SLEEP_SECONDS`: wait duration in seconds at each loop iteration before checking if resources are available and processing a job if any is available.
 Note that the loop doesn't wait just after finishing a job: the next job is immediately processed.
 Defaults to `15`.
+- `WORKER_LOOP_STORAGE_PATHS`: comma-separated list of paths to check for disk usage.
+Defaults to empty.